Silent Hunter III

 Reviews

-- Silent Hunter III is widely regarded as the best submarine simulator, offering a realistic and immersive experience of commanding a U-boat during WWII.
+- Silent Hunter III is widely regarded as the best submarine simulator ever made, offering a deep and immersive experience of commanding a U-boat during WWII.

-- The game features a dynamic campaign where players can freely choose their patrol routes and engage in strategic naval warfare, enhancing replayability.
+- The game features a dynamic campaign where players can freely choose their patrol areas and engage in strategic naval warfare, with a high level of realism and attention to detail.

-- The crew management system can be tedious, requiring players to constantly monitor crew fatigue and make manual adjustments during gameplay.
+- The crew management system can be tedious, requiring players to micromanage crew fatigue and assignments, which can interrupt the flow of gameplay.

 - 9 % negative mentions